SSH

 Are you sure you want to continue connecting (yes/no/[fingerprint])?

-As you can see, the first time it asks you if you want to save the fingerprint, this is so that if the next time you connect to the same machine (to the same public key) if the fingerprint has changed you must be careful because there can be something dangerous, like that they make to go through that machine.
+As you can see, the first time it asks you if you want to save the fingerprint, this is so that if the next time you connect to the same machine (the same public key) the fingerprint has changed, you should be careful because there might be something dangerous, like someone impersonating that machine.

 !ssh root@172.17.0.1